EU migrants are good for Britain's economy

 Related: U.K. low unemployment is not as good as it sounds

-The evidence suggests residents are benefiting, and there will be a price to be paid for ending the free moment of EU citizens to Britain.
+The evidence suggests residents are benefiting, and there will be a price to be paid for ending the free movement of EU citizens to Britain.

 According to a 2016 study by University College London, immigrants who arrived from the EU after 2000 contributed £1.34 to the U.K. economy for every £1 they took out.